awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-console.md

 **Important**
 If you create the role programmatically instead of in the IAM console, then you have an option to add a `Path` of up to 512 characters in addition to the `RoleName`, which can be up to 64 characters long\.
 However, to use a role with the Switch Role feature in the AWS console, the combined `Path` and `RoleName` cannot exceed 64 characters\.

-+ You can manually switch roles using the information your administrator provides by using the following procedure:
++ You can manually switch roles using the information your administrator provides by using the procedures below\.

+To troubleshoot common issues that you might encounter when you assume a role, see [I Can't Assume a Role](troubleshoot_roles.md#troubleshoot_roles_cant-assume-role)\.

 **To switch to a role**